Divinyl ether: History

 The analytical techniques used to study its pharmacology laid the groundwork for the testing of new anesthetic agents.
 Vinyl ether was first prepared in 1887 by Semmler from its sulfur substituted analogue, divinyl sulfide (obtained from the essential oil of Allium ursinum L.), by reaction with silver oxide.
 In 1899, Knorr and Matthes obtained low yields of vinyl ether by exhaustive methylation of morpholine.

 Cretcher et al. reported, in 1925, what would become the foundation for one industrial method used to produce vinyl ether.
 It was stated that the action of heated sodium hydroxide upon β,β`-dichlorodiethyl ether produced a liquid boiling at 39 °C (among other identified products).
-However, in a subtly modified process Hibbert et al. reported the isolation of a product boiling at 34-35 °C, "divinyl ether".
+However, in a subtly modified process Hibbert et al. reported the isolation of a product boiling at 34–35 °C, "divinyl ether".
 Finally, in 1929, a patent issued to Merck & Co reported isolation of vinyl ether boiling ca. 28 °C. The currently accepted boiling point of vinyl ether is 28.3 °C; the Merck patent, therefore, was the first to report the isolation of a pure product.

 Even before its isolation and characterization, the application of an unsaturated ether as an anesthetic interested some pharmacologists.
 One such pharmacologist, Chauncey Leake, was particularly captivated by the then theoretical vinyl ether.
 Leake predicted that vinyl ether would combine the properties of two anesthetic agents, ethyl ether, and ethylene.

 As an anesthetic ethylene has many favorable properties, although its very low potency often requires hypoxic conditions to achieve full anesthesia.
 Ethyl ether, on the other hand, is a relatively potent anesthetic but falls short of ethylene in some respects.
-In comparison to ether, ethylene has a much lower occurrence of post operative nausea; additionally, ethylene has faster induction and recovery times than ether.
+In comparison to ethyl ether, ethylene has a much lower occurrence of post operative nausea; additionally, ethylene has faster induction and recovery times than ethyl ether.

 Solely guided by predictions based upon structure, Leake pursued the usage of vinyl ether as an inhalation anesthetic.
 As vinyl ether was unknown in its pure form, Leake approached organic chemists at Berkeley asking them to synthesize this novel anesthetic.
 Leake's colleagues however, were unable to prepare vinyl ether; later though, Leake received help from two Princeton chemists, Randolph Major and W. T. Ruigh.
 Using samples received from Princeton, in 1930, Leake and fellow researcher Mei-Yu Chen published a brief study characterizing the anesthetic effects of vinyl ether upon mice.
 In the conclusion of this study, they cordially invited further research of this drug.

 This invitation was accepted; in 1933 Samuel Gelfan and Irving Bell of the University of Alberta published the first human trials of vinyl ether.
 They reported the experience of Gelfan himself as he was anesthetized with vinyl ether via the open drop technique.
 Although, according to Leake, anesthesiologist Mary Botsford at the University of California was the first to clinically administer vinyl ether for a hysterectomy in early 1932.